-- The preparation and organization of media tours, press events, briefings, and press releases. - The development and management of PSTA's website and social media including Facebook, Twitter, and Instagram. - Graphic development and production of timetables, interior and exterior bus posters banners, signs, brochures, etc. - Production and distribution of photos and video. - Management of agreements with outside vendors for the revenue generating bus and trolley advertisements
+- The preparation and organization of media tours, press events, briefings, and press releases. - The development and management of PSTA's website and social media including Facebook, Twitter, and Instagram. - Graphic development and production of timetables, interior and exterior bus posters banners, signs, brochures, etc. - Production and distribution of photos and video. - Management of agreements with outside vendors for the revenue generating bus and trolley advertisement - Management of agreements with outside vendors for the revenue generating bus and trolley advertisement.